raikens1/mutation_rate/vcf_filtration/SGDP/raw_file_prep/README.md

         Note: vcf downloads on sciget take about 10 minutes; tbi's are almost instantaneous.

-1. Filter each file in parallel by chromosome
+1. Marge files of each individual into a population reference file (in parallel by chromosome)

    A. run the command:
-        `sh SGDP_filter.sh FILENAME`
+        `sh SGDP_merge.sh FILE_LIST POP`

+        Notes:
-        Note: this script will queue one job on scisub for each chromosome.
-Most jobs seem to take no more than 10 minutes.
-Needs to be run in a loop over many files.
-For example: for file in SGDP_AFR_*: do sh SGDP_filter.sh ${file}; done
+		- This script will queue one job on scisub for each chromosome.

-2. Combine files of individuals into a single POP reference file
+		- A list of file names to merge is required.
+To make this, one might run something like `for file in SGDP*.vcf.gz; do echo ${file} >> FILE_LIST; done
+		 - Extracts only the noncoding regions of each chromosome.

+2. Filter the chromosome reference files to include only biallelic SNPs with <= 20% missing data and no singletons

     A. run the command:
-	`sh merge_by_chrom VCFLIST`.
-VCFLIST should be a text file of the names of the vcfs to be merged, with the 'chr_N_' prefix removed.
-A good way to do this might be: `for file in chr_1_SGDP_*vcf.gz; do echo ${file#chr_1_} >> VCFLIST; done`

-3. Remove sites with 20% or more missing data

-    A. filter_missing_data.py FILE.
-To do this for many files in parallel, run:
-	`for file in chr_*.vcf.gz; do bsub -q voight_normal -o filter_${file}.out -e filter_${file}.err "filter_missing_data.py ${file}"; done`

-	- Leaves _very_ little data.
-A very large percentage of sites seem to have a large amount of missing data.
-	- May need to bgzip and tabix after running.
-Currently produces (unzipped) vcf.

-3b?
-FILTER SINGLETONS?
-Not sure whether this makes sense given the size of the dataset
+	`sh SGDP_filter FILENAME`

+	Notes:
+		-This should be run in a loop over each chromosome.
+To do this, run `for file in chr*_.vcf.gz; do sh SGDP_filer ${file}; done

-4. (script mostly written) Use vcf-isec to retrieve population-specific variants
+3. (script mostly written) Use vcf-isec to retrieve population-specific variants

-## Notes

-Not certain yet whether it makes sense to remove singletons from this analysis.